sam-timmins/machine-issue-reporting-system/README.md

 There are three members of staff, one technician and two lecturers.

 # Stakeholder Interviews
 I carried out short interviews with both a selection of staff and students that this project will affect.
-For an easier view of the requirements, I have split the results into *students* and *staff*.
+All people interviewed will be *Users*, however for an easier view of the breakdown of requirements, I have split the results into *students* and *staff*.

 ## Student Persona
 These are the details of the students interviewed.
 Two criteria were taken into consideration when selecting appropriate candidates for interviews.
 Firstly that they are either a part-time or full-time student of TU Dublin, and also that the course they are enrolled on is within the engineering department.